6notes/tweeExample/README.md

   - Going to `Settings -> Pages -> Build and deployment` and changing the branch to `pages` or whatever your `publish_branch` is in your workflow action `peaceiris/actions-gh-pages@v3` section.

+# Testing changes locally

+You can use `mkdir -p ./dist && tweego -o ./dist/index.html ./passages` then open the `index.html` file to view your changes.